Dhruv10143/Gesture-controlled-drone/README.md

 Ensuring reliable data transmission between the application and the Raspberry Pi.

 For a comprehensive guide on setting up socket communication, refer to this resource: [Socket Programming](https://www.youtube.com/watch?v=79dlpK03t30)
+Using the requirements.txt File

+##To ensure that all dependencies for the project are installed, use the requirements.txt file provided.
+Follow these steps:

+Install Python: Ensure that Python is installed on your system.
+You can download it from python.org.

+Install pip: Pip, the Python package installer, should be included with Python.
+Verify by running:

+###pip --version

+Install Dependencies:
+Navigate to the project directory containing the requirements.txt file and run the following command:

+###pip install -r requirements.txt

+This will install all necessary packages, including ConfigArgParse, djitellopy, numpy, opencv-python, tensorflow, and mediapipe.

 ## Special Note on Socket Connections in `app.py`